tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 This is blog post is part of a 3-piece series on Parquet and Feather.

 1. Enabling Open Investigations (this blog post)
-2. [Security Telemetry Benchmark][parquet-and-feather-2]
+2. [Writing Security Telemetry][parquet-and-feather-2]
 3. TBD

-[parquet-and-feather-2]: /blog/parquet-and-feather-security-telemetry-benchmark/
+[parquet-and-feather-2]: /blog/parquet-and-feather-writing-security-telemetry/
 :::

 ## Why Parquet and Feather?